mythz/jquip/README.md

   [jQuip Library Builder service](http://www.servicestack.net/jqbuilder/).
   - Node js build scripts added to minify jquip with UglifyJS.

+## Roadmap

+  - We want jquip core to work well Backbone.js and Spine.js as a minium baseline, we'll need:
+    - Improved $().find
+    - $().delegate
+  - More plugins!

 # Introducing jquip - aka jQuery-in-parts.

 Smaller, Lighter, Faster, more modular jQuery - include only the parts you want!
 Don't use it, Don't include it.